Edisto man says THC helped him recover from brain injury, FDA warns of dangers

 Hayes ran his car into a tree on River Road on Johns Island, leaving him with a traumatic brain injury (TBI) and in a coma in the hospital for two months.

 “My whole life has been nothing but pain.
-I have been in the hospital every day and I’ve broken both my knees, wrists, face, and nose like 15 million times,” Hayes says.
+I have been in the hospital every day and I’ve broken both my knees, wrists, face and nose like 15 million times,” said Hayes.

 Doctors told Hayes he would never be able to walk, talk or communicate with his family again.
 He struggled with painkillers for months, and then he says he tried a new product for the first time.